juishah14/SMART-Robotic-Car/README.md

 # SMART-Robotic-Car

 Built an Arduino-Controlled Robotic Car, equipped with line-tracking and obstacle avoidance capabilities.
-Utilized open source code for robot cars and customized it for improved performance and smoother functionality.
+Utilized open source code for robot cars and currently customizing it for improved performance and smoother functionality.

 ## Hardware:
 UNO R3